shixianc/aws-amplify-auth-component/README.md

 With this two functions, we are able to achieve ->
 1. automatically confirm users without them verifying email or phone number.
 This is crucial because Cognito explicitly require at lease one contact information must be verified in order to reset password.
 2. automatically assign users to according groups.
-In our case, either Dentists or Hygeniests.
+In our case, either GroupA or GroupB.
 This solves the problem that we need to find a way to create different type of users.
 There is another workaround to achieve this without Lambda Trigger.
 Client can initiate a HTTP POST request to the server API asking to be assigned to some groups.
 One problem I find is that if error occurs on client side, group cannot be assigned and that will affect later user interface rendering correctly.
 Lambda function is run on AWS and should be stable and reliable.
 Triggers setting can also be found in User Pool settings so it is easy to maintain and monitor.

 ```JavaScript
 exports.handler = (event, context, callback) => {